 Our Trip Ratings Page outlines more specifically how we rate our trips.

-INCLUDES: Land-based pre-sail: 3 additional days of town based ski touring and excursions, 3 x Hotel B&B in Ushuaia.
-Sail boat rental with crew, harbour fees, permit fees, UIAGM / IFMGA mountain guides, group gear, multi-course dinners, breakfast on board as well as lunch supplies, flight from Antarctic Peninsula back to Punta Arenas.
+INCLUDED: Land-based pre-sail: 3 additional days of town based ski touring and excursions ( 29 days Ski & Sail: includes crew, harbour fees, permit fees, UIAGM / IFMGA mountain guide, group gear, multi-course dinners, breakfast on board as well as lunch supplies.

-NOT INCLUDED: Transportation to/from South America, personal equipment, gratuities.
+NOT INCLUDED: Transportation to/from South America, accommodation and food in Ushuaia, personal equipment, gratuities.